Synthetic Biology Journal ›› 2024, Vol. 5 ›› Issue (5): 1211-1226.DOI: 10.12211/2096-8280.2024-024

 109 | LI T, CHEN X B, CHEN J C, et al. Open and continuous fermentation: products, conditions and bioprocess economy[J].
 Biotechnology Journal, 2014, 9(12): 1503-1511. |

-110 | SHAHZAD K, NARODOSLAWSKY M, SAGIR M, et al. Techno-economic feasibility of waste biorefinery: Using slaughtering waste streams as starting material for biopolyester production[J].
+110 | SHAHZAD K, NARODOSLAWSKY M, SAGIR M, et al. Techno-economic feasibility of waste biorefinery: using slaughtering waste streams as starting material for biopolyester production[J].
 Waste Management, 2017, 67: 73-85. |

-111 | TARRAHI R, FATHI Z, SEYDIBEYOĞLU M Ö, et al. Polyhydroxyalkanoates (PHA): From production to nanoarchitecture[J].
+111 | TARRAHI R, FATHI Z, SEYDIBEYOĞLU M Ö, et al. Polyhydroxyalkanoates (PHA): from production to nanoarchitecture[J].
 International Journal of Biological Macromolecules, 2020, 146: 596-619. |

 112 | ALI M, BROCCHINI S. Synthetic approaches to uniform polymers[J].
 Advanced Drug Delivery Reviews, 2006, 58(15): 1671-1687. |